Nihon no Fixer

-The Fixer (日本の黒幕, Nihon no Fixer) is a 1979 Japanese film directed by Yasuo Furuhata.
-Inspired by Lockheed bribery scandals.
-Modeling on Kakuei Tanaka and Yoshio Kodama, the film depicts the collusion between Japanese right-wing organizations and the political and business world.
-Nagisa Oshima was due to direct this film.
+Nihon no Fixer (日本の黒幕, The Fixer) is a 1979 Japanese film directed by Yasuo Furuhata.
+Inspired by the Lockheed bribery scandals and modeled on real-life figures Kakuei Tanaka and Yoshio Kodama, the film depicts the collusion between Japanese right-wing organizations and the political and business world.
+Nagisa Ōshima was set to direct the film originally.

 Plot

-Recently elected Japanese Prime Minister, Hirayama with higher popularity than the previously recently elected Prime Minister due to his policy that benefited the middle-lower class society and promise to do so even after being elected as Prime Minister and his policy for massive buildup in Japan.
-However unbeknown to much of the public that Hirayama made a shady deal with a kuromaku or behind-the-scenes power broker, Yamaoka and a giant Aircraft manufacturing company Randolph Corporation (loosely based on Lockheed) that led him to being elected as Japanese Prime Minister.
+Recently-elected Japanese Prime Minister Hirayama arrives in office with a higher approval rating than his predecessor, due to policy proposals that he says will benefit the lower and middle classes.
+He promises to implement these policies once in office, while also advocating for a massive military buildup in Japan.
+However, unbeknownst to the public, Hirayama made a shady pre-election deal with a kuromaku (a behind-the-scenes power broker/fixer) named Yamaoka and the giant aircraft manufacturing company Randolph Corporation (based on Lockheed Martin).
+In exchange for the government purchasing Randolph's aircraft, the company and Yamaoka help Hirayama win the election.

-Meanwhile Yamaoka a prominent Yakuza figure who was the behind-the-scenes power broker that made Hirayama Prime minister of Japan, is currently hiding at his large mansion due to being pursued for violating the Foreign Exchange Law and tax evasion in a fraudulent case involving the sale of Randolph Corporation Aircraft.
-His mansion was heavily guarded by Yamaoka security forces on feared of assassination attempt.
-His mansion is also being crowded by protester reporter.
-However one day a boy managed to sneak-in into Yamaoka mansion and tries to kill Yamaoka.
-However the boy failed because Yamaoka right-hand man, Imaizumi stops him.
-Instead of killing the boy who tried to kill Yamaoka, Yamaoka makes the boy as his Koichi and makes him his subordinate.
+After the election, Yamaoka, who is also a prominent Yakuza figure, hides out at his mansion.
+He is being pursued by the authorities for tax evasion, as well as for violating the Foreign Exchange Law in a fraud case involving the sale of Randolph Corporation's aircraft.
+His mansion is heavily guarded by security on fears of an assassination attempt.
+The mansion is also being crowded by reporters.
+One day, a boy manages to sneak into Yamaoka's mansion and tries to kill him.
+The boy fails after Yamaoka's right-hand man Imaizumi stops him.
+However, instead of killing the boy, Yamaoka takes him under his wing and makes him his subordinate.